Estimating Text Temperature with Language Models: Conclusion

 \section{Conclusion}

 We proposed a procedure to estimate the temperature of any text, with respect to a given language model.
 We evaluated the temperature estimation capability of a wide selection of small-to-medium LLMs.

-While the temperatures measured for most corpora are close to 1, the suggested method spots some interesting temperature phenomena.
+The estimated temperatures are all close to 1. $T \approx 1$ is an empirical validation of the Language Modeling objective.
+Since models are trained to minimize cross-entropy on human corpora, a perfectly calibrated model should perceive human text as having $T=1$.
+However, the deviations are instructive.
+The statistically significant shift for Jokes ($1.1$) vs Code ($0.9$) provides a quantitative measure of the "entropy requirement" for different tasks.
+This confirms that "creativity" (jokes) requires a flatter distribution (higher $T$) while "syntax" (code) requires a sharper one (lower $T$).